 Feb.
 22, 1885 - The Washington Monument was officially dedicated in Washington, D.C.
 It opened to the public in 1889.

 Feb.
 22, 1889 – United States President Grover Cleveland signed a bill admitting North Dakota, South Dakota, Montana and Washington as U.S. states.

 Feb.
 22, 1892 – Pulitzer Prize-winning poet Edna St. Vincent Millay was born in Rockland, Maine.

 Feb.
-22, 1906 – The Monroe Journal reported, in news from the Jones Mill community, that Middleton Bros. had disposed of their old saw mill which was located one mile south of Jones Mill and were in the process of constructing a new one at Lufkin.
+22, 1906 – The Monroe Journal reported, in news from the Jones Mill community, that Middleton Bros. had closed their old saw mill which was located one mile south of Jones Mill and were in the process of constructing a new one at Lufkin.

 Feb.
 22, 1906 – The Monroe Journal reported that Sniders Crossing expected to soon have the first telegraph operator between Manistee and the Junction.